NelsonAlemanMoreno/ConceptArt/README.md

 ### A1 projects - Character Sheet
-rendering and formatting a character sheet with the character in neutral pose with a weapon and Shield.
+Rendering and formatting a character sheet with the character in neutral pose with a weapon and Shield.
 Text describing each of these elements on how they relate to the character and to personal artistic skill

 ### A2: Anatomy
-render a series of anatomical studies on a sliding scale of stylization of the head, hands and body.
+Render a series of anatomical studies on a sliding scale of stylization of the head, hands and body.
 There are 3 files consisting of aforementioned body parts
 * A2: AnatomyB - body
 * A2: AnatomyF - hands
 * A2: AnatomyH - head